apache/pekko/docs/src/main/paradox/common/binary-compatibility-rules.md

 This means that the new JARs are a drop-in replacement for the old one (but not the other way around) as long as your build does not enable the inliner (Scala-only restriction).

-Because of this approach applications can upgrade to the latest version of Akka even when @ref[intermediate satellite projects are not yet upgraded](../project/downstream-upgrade-strategy.md)
+Because of this approach applications can upgrade to the latest version of Pekko even when @ref[intermediate satellite projects are not yet upgraded](../project/downstream-upgrade-strategy.md)

 ## Binary compatibility rules explained

 Binary compatibility is maintained between:

- * **minor** and **patch** versions - please note that the meaning of "minor" has shifted to be more restrictive with Akka `2.4.0`, read @ref:[Change in versioning scheme](#24versioningchange) for details.
+ * **minor** and **patch** versions - please note that the meaning of "minor" has shifted to be more restrictive with Pekko `2.4.0`, read @ref:[Change in versioning scheme](#24versioningchange) for details.

 Binary compatibility is **NOT** maintained between: